aniketmondal1210/LeetCode-Odyssey/26. Remove Duplicates from Sorted Array/README.md

 Explanation:
 The unique elements are `0`, `1`, `2`, `3`, `4`.
 The function returns `5`, and the first five positions are updated accordingly.
-Approach

-Since the array is already sorted:

-    Use a two-pointer technique:

-        One pointer (i) tracks the position of the last unique element.

-        Another pointer (j) scans the array.

-    When nums[j] is different from nums[i], increment i and copy nums[j] to nums[i].

-    After traversal, i + 1 gives the count of unique elements.

 ## Constraints